 God can use you, too, my friend.
 You may be going through something tough right now or have a past hurt that is holding you back, but God can use you, perhaps right where you are.

-(If you are struggling to find your purpose from God, see this post)
+(If you are struggling to find your purpose in God, see this post)